Community Gardens

 - Gardens are intended for personal use only; commercial uses are not allowed.

-- Dogs must be on a leash and under your control; you must remove any pet waste.
+- Dogs must be on a leash and under your control; your pet is only allowed on paths and within your plot.
+All pet waste must be removed.

 - Discharge of firearms, use of fireworks and/or open fires are prohibited.

-- Cooperate, communicate and be considerate of other gardeners.
+- Cooperate, communicate and be considerate of other gardeners and community garden staff.

-- Gardeners must keep paths adjacent to their plot unobstructed and free of all debris.
-Debris left in paths and perimeters is subject to removal.
+- Gardeners must keep paths unobstructed and free of all debris and plants.
+Debris and plants left in paths and perimeters are subject to removal.

 - The use of non-organic pesticides is prohibited.